-During the last year our community has faced immense trauma, from the physical loss of life, to loss of employment, loss of home and continued uncertainty.
-Through this pandemic, the City and the region have come together to support our residents by understanding that not only do they need economic or health support but emotional support as well.
+During the last few years our community has faced immense trauma, from the physical loss of life, to loss of employment, loss of home and continued uncertainty.
+Through the pandemic, the City and the region have come together to support our residents by understanding that not only do they need economic or health support but emotional support as well.
 Our collective grief is something that must be recognized.

 This led the City of Detroit Office of Arts, Culture and Entrepreneurship, the Detroit Riverfront Conservancy and the Cranbrook Art Museum to create a permanent, living memorial to this time to promote healing and show support for our community.